 Public Places & Visitor Attractions

-You can nominate additional places to be listed on this page via our Contact Us form.
-We’re only including venues that allow dogs indoors.
-Please let us know if you discover any errors in the information provided, or if you experience difficulties with taking a dog anywhere listed.
+You can nominate additional places for the list via our Contact Us form.
+We only include venues that allow dogs indoors at the food serving area, and drive throughs where you can order and collect without leaving your car.
+Please let us know if you discover any errors in the information, or if you experience difficulties with taking a dog anywhere listed.

 Finally, the Equalities Act 2010 and Disability Discrimination Act 1995 (NI) say that reasonable adjustments must be made in order to avoid discriminating against disabled people.
 These reasonable adjustments will range from creating an access route for a person with a wheelchair, to modifying a “no dogs policy” in order that a disabled person may be accompanied by their assistance dog.
 Learn more.